Let me start off by saying…

 It took my body about three months to get my period back – I never thought I would be so happy to see blood-stained underwear again.
 Even then, however, it probably took another two or three additional months for my flow to be completely back to normal.

-Now, my Aunt Flow comes knocking at my door every 30 days and stays for a joyous seven days (insert eye roll.)
-I’ll take this over the alternative any day though!
+Now, my period comes knocking at my door every 30 days and stays for a joyous seven days.
+But the majority of my PMS symptoms have subsided, and I’ll take that over the alternative any day!

 What symptoms did I experience post-birth control?